tweag/HaskellR/docs/faq.md

 the code from its main thread.
 The H wrapper around GHCi does this for you.

-If you get this error by using notebook, you can add `:set -fno-ghci-sandbox` to `~/.ihaskell/rc.hs`.
-If the file didn't exist just create it.
+If you get this error in a Jupyter notebook, you can add `:set -fno-ghci-sandbox` to `~/.ihaskell/rc.hs`.
+If the file didn't exist previously just create it.

 #### Why does loading the HaskellR code itself in GHCi fail in GHC
      7.10.2 or earlier?